Introduction

 Dien Bien Phu Victory

 The Battle of Dien Bien Phu was the final battle that determined the outcome of the Indochina War began in 1946.
 Despite Vietnam's declaration of independence in 1945, France refused to recognize its former colony.
-Peaceful negotiations failed, the war between France and Vietnam erupted on December 19, 1946.
+Peaceful negotiations failed, and the war between France and Vietnam erupted on December 19, 1946.

 Generals Navarre, De Castries, and Cogny went to survey the Dien Bien Phu battlefield.
 Photo: Wikipedia